Access-Control-Allow-Origin response header indicates whether the response can be shared with requesting code from the given origin.

 A response that tells the browser to allow requesting code from the origin

 https://developer.mozilla.org to access a resource will include the following:

 Access-Control-Allow-Origin values to a set of allowed origins requires code on the server side to check the value of the

 Origin request header, compare that to a list of allowed origins, and then if the

-Origin value is in the list, to set the
+Origin value is in the list, set the

 Access-Control-Allow-Origin value to the same value as the

-Access-Control-Allow-Origin value that is an explicit origin (rather than the "
+Access-Control-Allow-Origin value with an explicit origin (rather than the "

-*" wildcard), then the response should also include a
+*" wildcard).
+In that case, the response should also include a

 Vary response header with the value